loomio/loomio-docs/user_manual/src/groups/membership/index.md

 Managing members is easy.
 The following management actions are available from the Members tab on your Group page.
 Just click on the three dots (**⋮**) to the right of the group member you wish to remove, promote or demote from **admin**, or assign a **title**.

 ### Admin
-Admin are those with the _most_ permissions in a group.
+Admin are those people with the _most_ permissions in a group.
 Admin can add and remove members, grant and remove admin permissions and modify group settings.

 Click on the three dots (**⋮**) next to the person you want to make an admin, and then choose **Make admin**.
 You will now see that there is an `Admin` tag to the right of their name.
 Everyone with this tag is an admin.